-The next scholarship will be available in October of 2018.
+The next scholarship will be available for the fall conference in October of 2018.

 If you are eligible, here’s what you need to do:

 Please note, the available funds vary and are to cover expenses related to travel, lodging, and food.

 Questions?
 Contact the Academy of Correctional Health Professionals at email@example.com or (720) 646-2978